dequelabs/axe-core/doc/API.md

 			* `html` - HTML source of the related node
 	* `all` - Array of checks that were made where all must have passed.
 Each entry in the array contains the same information as the 'any' array
 	* `none` - Array of checks that were made where all must have not passed.
 Each entry in the array contains the same information as the 'any' array

-#### a11yCheck Parameters

-##### C. Callback Parameter

-The callback parameter is a function that will be called when the asynchronous `axe.a11yCheck` function completes.
-The callback function is passed a single parameter - the results object of the `axe.a11yCheck` call.

 #### Example 2